maplemavin/docs/api_v1.md

 `adjust_stock`

-  Whether or not to adjust the stock
+    whether or not to adjust the stock

-  Defaults to `false`
+    defaults to `false`

 `alert_user`

-  Whether or not to email the user about this refund
+    whether or not to email the user about this refund

-  Defaults to `false`
+    defaults to `false`

 `refund_reason`

-  A reasoning code for this refund
+    a reasoning code for this refund

-  One of good_will, product_not_received, goods_services_returned_or_refused, correct_taxes, or other
+    one of good_will, product_not_received, goods_services_returned_or_refused, correct_taxes, or other

 `refund_reason_text`

-  A reason / description for this refund
+    a reason / description for this refund

 # Statuses
 Statuses on Fullscreen Direct are shorter text updates that account's are able to schedule and post to both Fullscreen Direct itself and their connected social networks.